Hastings Legal Privacy Statement

 Where you are not a client

-If you are not a client and have signed up to our eNewsletter, you can unsubscribe at any time and ask us to delete any data we hold at any time.
+If you are not a client and have contacted us to enquire about property we are marketing for sale or for rent on behalf of a client, you can unsubscribe at any time and ask us to delete any data we hold at any time.

 If you are a third party